Traveling with your skincare routine in a carry on takes planning, but it’s possible. Plan ahead and make some compromises.

 If you’re a topical prescription user, there’s good news: prescriptions, even liquids and gels, don’t need to go in your quart sized bag.
 Those can be packed separately in your carry on – you just have to declare them to a TSA agent when going through security.

-“Medication in liquid form is allowed in carry-on bags in excess of 3.4 ounces in reasonable quantities for the flight.
+According to the TSA blog, “Medication in liquid form is allowed in carry-on bags in excess of 3.4 ounces in reasonable quantities for the flight.
 It is not necessary to place medically required liquids in a zip-top bag.
 However, you must tell the officer that you have medically necessary liquids at the start of the screening checkpoint process.
 Medically required liquids will be subjected to additional screening that could include being asked to open the container.”

 Traveling with your skincare routine in a carry on takes planning, but it’s possible.